 Those at higher risk: Athletes who are over 35 years old

 Have you ever experienced stiff shoulders or shoulder joint pain and scratched your head because it seemed to have come out of nowhere?
-Then, you might have what is commonly known as frozen shoulder or a rotator cuff problem.
+You might have what is commonly known as frozen shoulder or a rotator cuff problem.

-“Shoulder pain and stiffness without injury is a common orthopaedic problem.
-Especially for athletes over 35 years old,” explains DR YUNG SHING WAI, an orthopaedic surgeon and the founder of SW Yung Orthopaedic, Foot and Shoulder Surgery.
+“Shoulder pain and stiffness without injury is a common orthopaedic problem, especially for athletes over 35 years old,” explains DR YUNG SHING WAI, an orthopaedic surgeon in Singapore and the founder of SW Yung Orthopaedic, Foot and Shoulder Surgery.
 “A frozen shoulder presents as a gradually stiffening and painful shoulder.
 This occurs often without any obvious injury or just a minor sprain.
 A common symptom is that the patient finds it difficult to sleep and often wakes up with pain after sleeping on the affected shoulder.”

 A frozen shoulder is a relatively benign condition that sometimes goes away on its own.
 Yet, Dr Yung warns it may take many months or even years before shoulder joint pain fully resolves.
 The most common treatment is a stretching programme with the aid of a physiotherapist.
 In some persistent cases, a keyhole surgical procedure is needed to loosen the joint.
 Sadly, there is no particular way to prevent a frozen shoulder.
 Once it happens, Dr Yung emphasises the importance of early diagnosis.
 Stretching also helps with shortening the duration of symptoms.